apicollective/apibuilder-cli/README.md

 ```

 When using the `--silent` flag, the suggested versions will be automatically deleted without prompting.
 This is useful for automated cleanup via git hooks and/or CD pipelines.

+If you have versions that use the legacy default naming (i.e. that match the pattern `/^.*-\d+-g[0-9a-f]{7}$/`) and belong on a non-master branch, use the `--legacy` flag to interactively move those versions to the proper branch.
+You only need to run this once, at the point of migrating from the legacy naming to the branch naming.
+Afterwards, simply run `clean` without the `--legacy` flag.

 ## cli itself